bminer/module-concat/README.md

 of the concatenated project.
 - `entryModulePath` - the path to the entry point of the project to be concatenated.
 This might be an `index.js` file, for example.
-- `options` - object to specify any of the following options
+- `options` - object to specify any of the following options:
 	- `outputPath` - the path where the concatenated project file will be written.
 Provide this whenever possible to ensure that instances of `__dirname` and `__filename` are replaced properly.
 If `__dirname` and `__filename` are not used in your project or your project dependencies, it is not necessary to provide this path.
-This has no effect when `browser` option is set.
+This has no effect when the `browser` option is set.
 	- `excludeFiles` - An Array of files that should be excluded from the project even if they were referenced by a `require(...)`.